dootje-2004/intersystems-rest-performance/Notes.md

 Issue `make build` to deploy the demo, `make halt` to remove it.
 Use `make run` to restart the containers without rebuilding.

+## Create Dockerfile for the server and client containers

+The only thing it needs to do is define the base image and invoke the script `int.sh`.
+Combining all shell commands into one script avoids the creation of multiple layers in the container, and it makes for more readable code.
+Note that we explicitly define the image version; this is preferable to using the *latest* tag, since it avoids unexpected container updates.

 ## Configure the server instance

 A portable way to do this is through a manifest file.